-Though global credit and other financial market conditions have improved and stability has increased throughout the international financial system, the uncertainty surrounding the United States' rapidly increasing national debt and continuing global economic malaise have kept markets volatile.
+Though global credit and other financial market conditions have improved and stability has increased throughout the international financial system since the financial crisis, the uncertainty surrounding the United States' rapidly increasing national debt, European economic conditions, the automatic federal spending reductions and expiration of tax cuts at year-end, and continuing global economic malaise have kept markets volatile.
 These unstable conditions could continue for a prolonged period of time.
 Although we have been able to secure access to additional liquidity, including our public stock offering in 2011 and leverage available through the SBIC program, there is no assurance that debt or equity capital will be available to us in the future on favorable terms, or at all.